Charlotte Mason Complete Homeschool Printable Planner

 - A Habit reference sheet containing space for a definition, copywork and memorization to accompany the habit, and games, activities, and books to use as resources

-- A printable art page containing the “I am, I can, I ought, I will” motto from Charlotte Mason’s schools
+- A printable art picture page containing the “I am, I can, I ought, I will” motto from Charlotte Mason’s schools (I used this for the cover of my planner)

 - A Reading log to track books read, the child’s view of the book, and how well their narration was completed